awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

   + Separated Amazon S3 encryption settings from local disk encryption settings in security configuration setup\.
   + Added an option to enable EBS encryption\.
 Selecting this option encrypts the root device volume in addition to storage volumes\.
 Previous versions required using a custom AMI to encrypt the root device volume\.
   + For more information, see [Encryption Options](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html) in the *Amazon EMR Management Guide*\.

+**Known Issues**
++ Known issue in clusters with multiple master nodes and Kerberos authentication

+  If you run clusters with multiple master nodes and Kerberos authentication in EMR releases 5\.20\.0 and later, you may encounter problems with cluster operations such as scale down or step submission, after the cluster has been running for some time\.
+The time period depends on the Kerberos ticket validity period that you defined\.
+The scale\-down problem impacts both automatic scale\-down and explicit scale down requests that you submitted\.
+Additional cluster operations can also be impacted\.

+  Workaround:
+  + SSH as `hadoop` user to the lead master node of the EMR cluster with multiple master nodes\.
+  +  Run the following command to renew Kerberos ticket for `hadoop` user\.

+    ```
+    kinit -kt <keytab_file> <principal>
+    ```

+    Typically, the keytab file is located at `/etc/hadoop.keytab` and the principal is in the form of `hadoop/<hostname>@<REALM>`\.
+**Note**
+This workaround will be effective for the time period the Kerberos ticket is valid\.
+This duration is 10 hours by default, but can configured by your Kerberos settings\.
+You must re\-run the above command once the Kerberos ticket expires\.

 **Release 5\.24\.0 Component Versions**